 My idea was to delve deeper into some of the topics touched upon in that essay in other posts.
 I have written extensively about the drivers and trends shaping the future of work or about the leader of the future, but I haven’t dedicated the space and time it deserves to the organisation of the future.

 It will be the year a virus brought the world to a halt, and it will deservedly be remembered because of it.
-It was also the year where companies had to change the way they operated, the year in which years of digital transformation were conducted in a matter of weeks, and the year in which bosses and employees alike realized working from home isn’t that bad after all.
+It was also the year when companies had to change the way they operated, the year in which years of digital transformation were conducted in a matter of weeks, and the year in which bosses and employees alike realised working from home isn’t that bad after all.

 We still see the organisations of the present, not of the future.
-Still, we also see the direction in which we are traveling, and there are several inferences we can make about how the organisations of the future will look.
+Still, we also see the direction in which we are travelling, and there are several inferences we can make about how the organisations of the future will look.

 Companies with a purpose

 Larry Fink is the Chairman and CEO of BlackRock, the largest asset manager in the world with trillions of dollars under management, so nobody can accuse him of being a tree-hugging leftie.

-As I wrote before, 181 US CEOs wrote the Statement on the Purpose of a Corporation, alleging that companies’ purpose goes beyond maximizing profits for shareholders, and they have a societal purpose.
+As I wrote before, 181 US CEOs wrote the Statement on the Purpose of a Corporation, alleging that companies’ purpose goes beyond maximising profits for shareholders, and they have a societal purpose.
 They have certain obligations towards their clients, employees, suppliers, and the community where they operate.

 A similar initiative, the Business for Inclusive Growth, was signed in France by other CEOs from the OECD (including Denis Machuel, CEO of Sodexo, the company I work for).

 Companies don’t act in a vacuum.
-They are important actors in society, and if the society doesn’t thrive, companies won’t either.
+They are important actors in society, and if society doesn’t thrive, companies won’t either.
 The pandemic has given us ample examples of this: from fashion companies stopping their cloth productions for mask mass-production to car companies producing plastic face shields and other PPEs.

 If companies want to attract Gen Z and Millennial talents and consumers, they better pay more attention to social and environmental issues.

-Diversity, Equity, and Inclusion aren’t only a nice to have and the right way forward; they are also a business imperative.
+Diversity, Equity, and Inclusion aren’t only nice to have and the right way forward; they are also a business imperative.
 The companies ignoring this will do so at their peril.
 The same applies to Corporate Social Responsibility.

 The company of the future will be a company with a purpose, a purpose that is well-aligned with the values of its employees and consumers.

 Agile and flexible companies

 The pandemic has made it clear that there won’t be much space in the future for rigid and slow companies.

-Employees want more flexibility regarding place and hours of work, and managers realized having employees working from home or other places isn’t such a bad thing.
+Employees want more flexibility regarding place and hours of work, and managers realised having employees working from home or other places isn’t such a bad thing.
 There are some fully remote companies that work very well, but personally, I think the most common model will be a hybrid one, where most people work a few days per week remotely and also go to the office regularly to meet colleagues.

-Home-working was done for centuries before the industrial revolution, so it is more of our natural state than going to an office or a factory, but cramming all employees in one working space also has its advantages: it is easier to onboard employees into the company culture, it creates deeper social bonds among team members and it fosters creativity and serendipity.
+Home-working was done for centuries before the industrial revolution, so it is more of our natural state than going to an office or a factory, but cramming all employees in one working space also has its advantages: it is easier to onboard employees into the company culture, it creates deeper social bonds among team members, and it fosters creativity and serendipity.

-I like working from home, and in that sense, the pandemic has been a boon, but on the other hand, I enjoy going to the office and meeting my colleagues, so I do a bit of both, every week.
+I like working from home, and in that sense, the pandemic has been a boon, but on the other hand, I enjoy going to the office and meeting my colleagues, so I do a bit of both every week.